Note ye ed's new email address: email@example.com.

-STOCKING STUFFER -- While this may sound like crass commercialism, I assure you I get nothing out of it.
-Nevertheless, do yourselves and the boys a favor by sending H & R Magic Books an order for The Little Egypt Book of Numbers.
+STOCKING STUFFER -- Same sentiment as last year: While this may sound like crass commercialism, I assure you I get nothing out of it.
+Nevertheless, do yourselves and the boys in Texas a favor by sending H & R Magic Books an order for The Little Egypt Book of Numbers.
 Real miracles, sensibly priced.
 You already have one?
 Hey, buy one for your girlfriend.
 Buy one for your mom.
 It's Christmas!

 Peace on Earth, good will to men.

 Little Egypt Magic is the erratically updated web site of Steve Bryant, spawned (the site, not Steve) by a former internet magazine known as The Little Egypt Gazette/for magicians only.

 Steve Bryant is an obscure magician and writer who generates this site from a computer in Bloomington, Indiana.
 He frequently journeys to and performs magic in Little Egypt, the local name for extreme southern Illinois, where the towns bear such names as Cairo, Thebes, and Karnak.